Life in the Shadow of the Hydrogen Bomb

 ‘If Soviet Russia has the hydrogen bomb… then the West must turn again to its defences.’

 Published in the Newcastle Morning Herald and Miners Advocate in 1953, this foreboding warning came in response to the Soviet Union’s explosion of their first thermonuclear weapon—a hydrogen bomb.
-Soviet Charman Georgy Malenkov considered this the end of the United States monopoly of the weapon and so international tension was only growing.
+Soviet Chairman Georgy Malenkov considered this the end of the United States monopoly of the weapon and so international tension was only growing.

 During this era, cities across the world, particularly in the major cities of Allied nations, developed civil defence organisations.
 As noted in this pamphlet, civil defence organisations, run by a Local Civil Defence Controller (appointed by the Shire or Municipal Council), sought to provide information to prepare the public for any eventual incidents in their city.
 They would also oversee rescuing the trapped, locating casualties, and caring for survivors.